-Our GCSE results for 2022 are outstanding, with attainment and progress once more being far in excess of figures for all students nationally and especially in comparison to all boys nationally.
-The school's indicative / provisional Progress score from the National Body - Fischer Family Trust - for 2022 is +0.80 (unvalidated), which the Department for Education benchmark as well above average (comparatively the national average is zero and for boys nationally it is consistently around -0.25).
+Our GCSE results for 2023 are outstanding, with attainment and progress once more being far in excess of figures for all students nationally and especially in comparison to all boys nationally.
+The school's indicative/provisional Progress score from the National Body - Fischer Family Trust - for 2023 is +0.60 (unvalidated), which the Department for Education benchmark as well above average (comparatively the national average is zero and for boys nationally it is consistently around -0.25 (minus)).
 The score reflects the progress of a student from the end of Year 6 to the end of Year 11.
-This provisional score indicates that boys at Northampton School for Boys are achieving over a grade above that achieved by boys of similar ability across England.
+This provisional score indicates that boys at Northampton School for Boys are achieving well over three quarters of a grade above that achieved by boys of similar ability across England.
 Results were outstanding across the curriculum and across all ability groups of students - low, middle and high prior attainment.

-GCSE 2022 Attainment highlights include:
+GCSE 2023 Attainment highlights include:

-- Average grade per NSB GCSE entry: 6.2 (National Average 4.9) - Percent of NSB Year 11 cohort with a strong pass (Grade 5+) in English & Maths: 76% (National Average 42%) - Percent of NSB GCSE entries achieving a top grade of 7 or 8 or 9 (former A/A): 43% (National Average Boys 22% National Average All Students 26%)
+- Average grade per NSB GCSE entry: 5.9 (National Average 4.7) - Percent of NSB Year 11 cohort with a strong pass (Grade 5+) in English & Maths: 77% (National Average 43%) - Percent of NSB GCSE entries achieving a top grade of 7 or 8 or 9 (former A/A): 36% (National Average Boys 19% National Average All Students 23%)

 A Level results at the school are also outstanding.
-The average grade secured in over 700 A Level entries in 2022 was midway between an A and a B with over 50% of all entries graded at A or A. Post 18, all of our students go on to employment, education or training with the majority attending prestigious Russell Group Universities, including six students in 2022 who have gone to Oxbridge and 13 students who have attained a place on a Medicine, Veterinary Science or Dentistry course.
+The average grade secured in over 700 A Level entries in 2023 was between an A and a B with over 40% of all entries graded at A or A. Post 18, all of our students go on to employment, education or training with the majority attending prestigious Russell Group Universities, including eight students in 2022/23 who have gone to Oxbridge and 10 students who have attained a place on a Medicine, Veterinary Science or Dentistry course in 2023.

-SPORTING ACHIEVEMENTS
+SPORTING ACHIEVEMENTS 2022 - 2023

-The following information seeks to outline some of the highlights of the sporting year 2021-22.
-This list is not exhaustive
+The following information seeks to outline some of the highlights of the sporting year 2022-23.
+This list is not exhaustive.